 Senate Committee Holds Mental Health Hearing, Linda Rosenberg Testifies

 On Thursday, the Senate Finance Committee convened a hearing to discuss the status of mental health in America.
-Linda Rosenberg, president and CEO of the National Council for Behavioral Health, testified before the Committee, highlighting the challenges facing the behavioral health system and how the Excellence in Mental Health Act and Certified Community Behavioral Health Clinics (CCBHCs) can and should be the answer.
+Linda Rosenberg, president and CEO of the National Council for Mental Wellbeing, testified before the Committee, highlighting the challenges facing the behavioral health system and how the Excellence in Mental Health Act and Certified Community Behavioral Health Clinics (CCBHCs) can and should be the answer.

 Read More on Senate Committee Holds Mental Health Hearing, Linda Rosenberg Testifies